Skip to content

 rent a van with a driver

 Renting a van with a knowledgeable local driver is another stress-free way to explore Phang by road.
-The trip usually includes the amazing Samet Nangshee viewpoint, the Reclining Buddha Cave, and Lampi waterfall, then drop you at the pier where you can go to James Bond Island and Koh Panyee, the amazing village on stilts.
+The trip usually includes the amazing Samet Nangshe Viewpoint, the Reclining Buddha Cave, and the Lampi Waterfall, then drop you at the pier where you can go to James Bond Island and Koh Panyee, the amazing village on stilts.
 The itinerary is flexible, and the driver usually knows the area well.

 Read More!